brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/reputationAndFame.md

 **Character Witness (5 PP)** : If you happen to find yourself in trouble with authorities as a result of false accusations, an influential benefactor steps forth to vouch for your honor, absolving you of any wrongdoing.
 You can use this award without penalty up to three times, after which the available benefactors begin to question your reputation; any further uses cost you an additional 1d4 Prestige Points.

-**Lore of Ages (1 PP)** : You may secure the assistance of a dedicated sage, librarian, or other knowledgeable individual, granting you a +5 bonus on any single [Knowledge](skills/knowledge#_knowledge) check after 1 hour of research.
-You make this [Knowledge](skills/knowledge#_knowledge) check as if you were trained in that skill.
+**Lore of Ages (1 PP** : You may secure the assistance of a dedicated sage, librarian, or other knowledgeable individual, granting you a +5 bonus on any single [Knowledge](skill_dir/knowledge#_knowledge check after 1 hour of research.
+You make this [Knowledge](skill_dir/knowledge#_knowledge) check as if you were trained in that skill.

-**Wanderer (Title, 1 PP)** : The long time you've spent on the road with fellow travelers has enhanced your knack for picking up local customs.
-[Knowledge](skills/knowledge#_knowledge) (local) becomes a class skill for you as long as you have this title.
+**Wanderer (Title, 1 PP** : The long time you've spent on the road with fellow travelers has enhanced your knack for picking up local customs.
+[Knowledge](skill_dir/knowledge#_knowledge) (local) becomes a class skill for you as long as you have this title.

 ### Fame 20